 For instance, we store [First Name] as either [FirstName] or [First_Name].
-When we read the data it will annoying to see the column heading like that so, We use the Alias and rename them to more user-friendly (such as [First Name] or [FIRST NAME].
+When we read that first name data, it was annoying to see the column heading like that.
+So, We use this Alias names concept and rename them to more user-friendly (such as [First Name] or [FIRST NAME].
 The syntax for writing Alias Column Names or synonyms is

 SELECT [Column_Name] AS [Name] FROM [Table_Name] --OR You can Simply Write without using AS Keyword SELECT [Column_Name] [Name] FROM [Table_Name]

-SQL Alias Example 1
+SQL Server Alias Example

 SELECT [FirstName] AS [First Name] ,[LastName] AS [Last Name] ,[YearlyIncome] AS [Yearly Income] ,[Education] ,[Occupation] AS [Profession] FROM [Customer]